oschonrock/hibp/README.md

 `./build/gcc/release/hibp_convert` : convert a text file into a binary one

 `./build/gcc/release/hibp_sort`    : sort a binary file using external disk space (takes 3x space on disk)!

+### Future uses

+- I was considering adding a php/pyhton/javascript extension so that queries can be trivially made from within those scripting environments